James L. Dennis

-James L. Dennis (born January 9, 1936) is an American lawyer, jurist, and former politician serving as a senior United States circuit judge of the United States Court of Appeals for the Fifth Circuit, with chambers in New Orleans, Louisiana.
+James Leon Dennis (born January 9, 1936) is an American lawyer, jurist, and former politician serving as a senior United States circuit judge of the United States Court of Appeals for the Fifth Circuit, with chambers in New Orleans, Louisiana.

 Early life and education

 Born in Monroe in Ouachita Parish, Louisiana, to Jenner Leon Dennis (1901–1970) and the former Hope Taylor, Dennis served in the United States Army from 1955 to 1957 and was affiliated with the American Legion.
 In 1959, he received a Bachelor of Arts degree from Louisiana Tech University in Ruston.
 In 1962, he obtained a Juris Doctor from the Paul M. Hebert Law Center in Baton Rouge.
 In 1984, he earned a Master of Laws from the University of Virginia School of Law in Charlottesville, Virginia.
 He was named to the Order of the Coif.

 Career

 From 1962 to 1972, he worked in private practice with the law firm of Hudson, Potts & Bernstein in Monroe, Louisiana.
-He served as a member of the Louisiana House of Representatives from 1968 to 1972.
+He served as a Democratic member of the Louisiana House of Representatives from 1968 to 1972.
 He was succeeded in that position by his fellow Democrat-turned-Republican, John C. Ensminger, a Monroe businessman.